RepairCafeInternational/LinuxRepairCafeIso/README.md

 We publish the official GPG fingerprint on this GitHub page and other trusted places.
 After importing our public key, check its fingerprint:

-    # The fingerprint should correspond to the fingerprint on this page
+    # The fingerprint should correspond to the repair cafe fingerprint.
     # 829C A1EF E0E9 28CA 7587  2A41 8D8D F1CA 6F15 E39F
     gpg --fingerprint <KEYID>